New Program From Red Creek Wildlife Center

-Taking in one to two thousand wild animals annually, from the tiniest hummingbird, to the largest eagle, from chipmunks to deer, Red Creek has been giving wildlife a second chance for over 20 years.
+Taking in over 4,000 animals annually, from the tiniest hummingbird to the largest eagle, from chipmunks to deer, Red Creek has been giving wildlife a second chance since 1991.

 We believe that education is an important part of saving our wildlife, the environment and the planet for future generations.